Education

 Further, the First Nations Child and Family Services program will continue to fund prevention and well-being initiatives through the Community Well-Being and Jurisdiction Initiatives, to respond to community needs which could include developing and implementing culturally appropriate parenting programming.
 Canada's reform efforts also include:

-• conducting significant engagement with, and seeking feedback from Indigenous partners
+- conducting significant engagement with, and seeking feedback from Indigenous partners

-• funding studies that provide options and recommendations on FNCFS program reform, such as those conducted by the Institute of Fiscal Studies and Democracy
+- funding studies that provide options and recommendations on FNCFS program reform, such as those conducted by the Institute of Fiscal Studies and Democracy

-• having ongoing discussions with parties to achieve resolution of issues
+- having ongoing discussions with parties to achieve resolution of issues

 The Government of Canada will also continue to engage with partners through governance mechanisms on The Act respecting First Nations, Inuit and Métis children, youth and families (the Act).
-Further engagement and dialogue could include the participation of national, regional, and community governments and organizations that represent First Nations, Inuit and the Métis Nation, section 35 right holders, Treaty Nations, self-governing First Nations, plus Provincial, and Territorial governments, as well as experts and those with lived experience, including Elders, youth and women.
+Further engagement and dialogue could include the participation of national, regional, and community governments and organizations that represent First Nations, Inuit and the Métis Nation, section 35 right holders, Treaty Nations, self-governing First Nations, plus provincial, and territorial governments, as well as experts and those with lived experience, including Elders, youth and women.

-The federal government will continue to work with First Nations, Inuit and Métis governments to co-develop results frameworks that enable the monitoring and assessment of progress towards the vision and priorities identified in the Indigenous Early Learning and Child Care Framework.
+In addition to this work, the federal government will continue to work with First Nations, Inuit and Métis governments to co-develop results frameworks that enable the monitoring and assessment of progress towards the vision and priorities identified in the Indigenous Early Learning and Child Care Framework.